jairomelo/mstdb_manager/README.md

 #### System Requirements

-Install the following on your Ubuntu-based Lightsail instance:
+Install the following on your instance:

 ```bash
 sudo apt update